 I looked over my shoulder, but couldn’t see him because of the night, and another dense falling sheet of monsoon rain.
 I turned my attention forward, realizing what had happened.
 Jurgens had clutched his ear, and let go of the rope he’d been trying to untie.
 The guys had pulled at the sound of the Colt going off, and almost instantly Barnes and I had been jerked from behind the tank and out into the current.
 We were being pulled across the raging current without Jurgens, who was still trapped behind the tank, just like before.

 There was really no need for the scout team to pull at all, once our bodies got out into the current.
-We swept downriver, the other end of the rope acting like a fulcrum to the point where we automatically skated long and then slid right onto the low berm of the river bank.
+We swept downriver, the other end of the rope acting as a fulcrum to the point where we automatically skated along and then slid right onto the low berm of the river bank.

-“Untie Barnes’ body, or cut the rope, and get him situated up by the edge of the jungle.
+“Untie Barnes’ body, or cut the rope, and get him situated up to the edge of the jungle.
 We’re moving upriver so we’re going to have to leave him until morning.”